radkotoktv/Design-Patterns/Project1_Figures/README.md

 the representation of one or more figures.
 Then create a stream from that string and pass it to the factory.
 Check that the factory creates the correct figure(s).

-This work is licensed under CC BY-NC-SA 4.0 Page 5 of 9

 You may also want to check what happens when the stream is empty, or when it contains incorrect data.
 Also, if it will be possible to continue reading from the stream after an error occurs.